sciencesakura/gentzen-seqcalc/README.md

 # gentzen-seqcalc

-An implement of Gentzen style sequent calculus.
+An implementation of Gentzen style sequent calculus.

 ## Licence